 Captain Marvel release date: About time

 Carol Danvers aka Captain Marvel is currently scheduled to break out into her own solo film on March 8, 2019 in both the UK and US.
+And since we already know that production has wrapped (director Ryan Fleck confirmed it too), it will definitely hit that release date.

 And she'll hardly be entering a market saturated by female superhero films.
 Warner Bros and DC beat Marvel to the punch with Wonder Woman, but other than some un-notable exceptions like Elektra and Catwoman, Captain Marvel will be a rare entry in the sausage-fest of the modern superhero movie genre.